uqlibrary/technology-training/Git/git.md

 Now, let's get into pairs: one person is the "Owner", the other is the "Collaborator".

 First, the Owner needs to give the collaborator editing access to the repository.
-On GitLab's left panel, go to "Settings > Members", search for your partner's username, select "Maintainer" and click "Add to project".
+Go to the Settings tab in your GitHub repository.
+On the left panel, you can click Collaborators and  then `Add people`.
+Here you can enter usernames and email addresses.

 The Collaborator can then accept the invitation.